Anxiety and Stress

 -

-A fear of losing control or going crazy
+Fear of losing control or going crazy

 -

-Nausea, dizziness, or light headedness
+Nausea, dizziness, or lightheadedness

 -